Francisco Júnior: Romania

 On 12 October 2020, Júnior signed a two-year contract with Romanian Liga I club Gaz Metan Mediaș.
 He made 24 appearances in the 2020–21 season and played 23 games in the 2021–22 campaign, with the club being relegated in summer 2022 after being deducted 42 points due to financial reasons.
 He remained in Liga I however, after signing with Sepsi OSK in May 2022.
+He entered the 2022 Supercupa României as an 83rd-minute substitute, helping Sepsi to beat CFR Cluj 2–1 at the Stadionul Francisc von Neuman.
+On 24 May 2023, he was an unused substitute in the Cupa României final as Sepsi defeated Universitatea Cluj on penalties.
+He did not feature after October 2023 and left the club in February 2024.

+On 7 August 2024, Júnior joined fellow Liga I club Botoșani on a two-year contract.
+He appeared 13 times in the first half of the 2024–25 season.

 International career

 Júnior was called up for Portugal under-19 team in January 2011 for the four-team round-robin friendly La Manga Club tournament.
 His debut came against Slovakia, having replaced Rúben Pinto in the 73rd minute.
 He came on as a substitute in the 55th minute in the game against Norway and he helped Portugal retain their title, starting in the 3–1 win over Sweden in the tournament's final game.
 After leaving Benfica he rejected the chance to join the Portuguese under-20 team and told Guinea-Bissaun media in June 2012 that he wants to represent Guinea-Bissau.
-He was called up by the Guinea-Bissau national team in February 2012 to face Cameroon in the 2013 Africa Cup of Nations qualification campaign, but did not receive notification in time.
+The Guinea-Bissau national team called him up in February 2012 to face Cameroon in the 2013 Africa Cup of Nations qualification campaign, but he did not receive notification in time.
 In October 2012, he played for Portugal's under 21 side in a friendly against Ukraine.

 He was selected by Baciro Candé in the Guinea-Bissau squad for the 2017 Africa Cup of Nations.
 He made his debut on the opening match of the tournament, in a 1–1 draw with hosts Gabon on 14 January 2017.
 He announced his retirement from international football on 25 March 2019.